opendaylight/transportpce/docs/developer-guide.rst

 Phosphorus consolidates end to end support for high rate services (ODUC4, OTUC4), allowing service creation and deletion from the NBI.
-The support of path computation for high rate services (OTUC4) will be added through the different P releases, relying on GNPy for impairment aware path computation.
+The support of path computation for high rate services (OTUC4) has been added through the different P releases, relying on GNPy for impairment aware path computation.
 An experimental support of T-API is provided allowing service-create/delete from a T-API version 2.1.1 compliant NBI.
 A T-API network topology, with different levels of abstraction